-There might be spin off examples from US universities.
-But there is a strong role of defense programs for making spin off success stories.
+There might be spin-off examples from US universities.
+But there is a strong role of defense programs for making spin-off success stories.
 Therefore, such an entry path does not appear to be feasible for object supplying countries.
-However, academics, professionals, and policymakers find this approach far more attractive than craftsmanship to creative wave of destruction.
+However, academics, professionals, and policymakers find this approach far more attractive than craftsmanship to a creative wave of destruction.

 High-tech parks and foreign direct investment—apparently easier and faster than craftsmanship to a creative wave of destruction

 High-tech parks for attracting foreign direct investment (FDI) is another possible avenue for profiting from ideas.
-High profile development thinkers are even advising developing countries to borrow from development banks and set-up such facilities to reduce the high-tech idea gap.
+High-profile development thinkers are even advising developing countries to borrow from development banks and set up such facilities to reduce the high-tech idea gap.
 Even upon obtaining FDIs from high-tech firms, hardly developing countries succeed in creating an entry path to profit from high-tech ideas.
 Invariably, high-tech multinationals take advantage of low-cost labor, fiscal incentives, and subsidized or free well-developed facilities.
-Being allured to high-tech economy, there has been a race among developing countries to borrow billions, build the state-of-the-art-facilities, and offer all kinds of incentives to welcome high-tech FDIs.
+Being allured to a high-tech economy, there has been a race among developing countries to borrow billions, build the state-of-the-art-facilities, and offer all kinds of incentives to welcome high-tech FDIs.

-In retrospect, even operation lasting over decades do not lead to creating the entry path for developing countries to produce ideas and trade them as part of product and process features.
-For example, high-tech FDI in Malaysia has not led to idea spill over in making Malaysia earn revenue from ideas.
-Still today, even after 4 decades, Malaysia has been in a business of selling labor to these high-tech FDIs.
+In retrospect, even operations lasting over decades do not lead to creating the entry path for developing countries to produce ideas and trade them as part of product and process features.
+For example, high-tech FDI in Malaysia has not led to idea spillover in making Malaysia earn revenue from ideas.
+Still today, even after 4 decades, Malaysia has been in the business of selling labor to these high-tech FDIs.

 There is another suggestion to profit from ideas.
 The import of ideas in the form of capital machinery is highly recommended by many development economists, including Nobel Laureates.
 It’s being argued that the spillover effect will open entry opportunities for object-supplying countries in the idea economy.
-Of course, imported state-of-the-art capital machinery reduces wastage, improve precision, and lower cost.
-But it does it often by eroding the competitive advantage of labor supplying countries.
-Instead of opening the entry opportunity, policies that often followed to liberalize the import of capital machinery lead to weakening the local idea market.
+Of course, imported state-of-the-art capital machinery reduces wastage, improves precision, and lowers cost.
+But it does it often by eroding the competitive advantage of labor-supplying countries.
+Instead of opening the entry opportunity, policies that often followed to liberalize the import of capital machinery led to weakening the local idea market.
 On the other hand, the import of labor-saving capital machinery creates job loss and lowers the scope of value addition out of labor.

 From craftsmanship to a creative wave of destruction

-Another option for entering into idea economy is through redesign of existing products and processes.
-The journey begins with imitation, but gradually it proceeds to incremental innovation.
+Another option for entering into the idea economy is through redesign of existing products and processes.
+The journey begins with imitation, but gradually it proceeds to Incremental Innovation.
 For example, Samsung entered into the microwave oven and also mobile phone handsets through imitation.
 But it has grown as an innovation powerhouse.
-Similarly, Canon entered into camera business through imitation.
+Similarly, Canon entered into the camera business through imitation.
 As a matter of fact, many Japanese companies started with imitation by capitalizing on their passion for perfection and craftsmanship.
 Upon making an entry, they immediately focused on innovation, from incremental to nurturing the next wave of creative destruction.
 Their success in linking craftsmanship culture with a scientific investigation for scaling up ideas appears remarkable.
-Such a path appears to be far more feasible than other options for entering into an innovation economy.
+Such a path appears to be far more feasible than other options for entering into an Innovation Economy.